openAMRobot/.github/profile/README.md

 ## 🍿 Fun facts

-- **Breakfast club:** our team enjoys a variety of breakfasts, from Berlin pastries to Ukrainian borscht, keeping our creativity and energy high!
+- **Breakfast club:** our team enjoys a variety of breakfasts, from Berlin pastries to Ukrainian borsch, keeping our creativity and energy high!
 - **Origin story:** this project originated from a two-year research effort in Kharkiv, Ukraine, under Botshare.
 We decided to open-source our work under the MIT license to benefit the community.

 ## 📸 Visuals